mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/atermpp/aterm_library.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Aterms and derived terms can be transformed to strings using the pretty print function :cpp:func:`pp <atermpp::pp>` function.
+Aterms and derived terms can be transformed to strings using the pretty print function :mcrl2:`pp <atermpp::pp>` function.
 Aterms can also be used in output streams.

 .. code-block:: c++